ramp-kits/cookiecutter-ramp-kit/README.md

   ```bash
   cookiecutter gh:ramp-kits/cookiecutter-ramp-kit
   ```
-  Additional information on the prompted variables can be found [here][#Template-variables].
+  Additional information on the prompted variables can be found [here](#Template-variables).

 ## Getting the instructions